 But if we get focused on things other than Christ, we'll miss God's true work and what he is accomplishing through his Son.
 Zechariah's prophetic song helps remind us.

 Because of his unbelief, Gabriel informs Zechariah that he will be unable to speak until the child is born.
-And once his lips are loosed, this is what flows out:
+Once his lips are loosed, this is what flows out:

-Let's meditate on these fulfilled words this third week of Advent:
+Friends, let's meditate on these powerful, Holy Spirit fulfilled words this third week of Advent:

 "Blessed be the Lord God of Israel,